 Before the sales agreement is signed by the applicant and the seller, the applicant must receive approval from the R3 Program.
-The R3 Program does not provide earnest money or other nonrefundable fees as part of the purchase offer.
+The R3 Program does not provide earnest money or other nonrefundable fees as part of the purchase offer

-13.4.11 Real Estate Closing
+14.4.11 Real Estate Closing

 Applicants assisted under relocation must complete a real estate closing event.
-The property closing will be coordinated by the Program and may will facilitate the following two (2) real-estate transactions, as follows:
+The property closing will be coordinated by the Program and may facilitate the following transactions:

-- Transfer of title over the hurricane-impacted property to PRDOH; or - and - Transfer of replacement home from seller to the applicant; or - Transfer of the vacant lot from seller to the applicant, as applicable.
+- Transfer of title over the hurricane-impacted property to PRDOH; or - Transfer of replacement home from seller to the applicant; or - Transfer of the vacant lot from seller to the applicant, as applicable.